Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 | Zone Redundancy | Entire Availability Zone failure | Shift eligible traffic to healthy zones, subject to spare capacity | Reduces zone-failure impact when capacity is available |

 These mechanisms need a control plane or equivalent coordination layer to track worker readiness, orchestrate model deployments, and update routing.
-Readiness checks reduce routing to unavailable workers; they do not prove model quality or prevent every runtime failure.
+Readiness checks reduce routing to unavailable workers; they don't prove model quality or prevent every runtime failure.

-Here are three practice levels you can build to internalize the concepts:
+Build three practice levels to internalize the concepts:

 Level 2: LoRA adapter swap measurement.
 Use vLLM or LoRAX to serve two different LoRA adapters on one base model.
 Send alternating requests for Adapter A and Adapter B and measure the latency of each swap.
 Does the first request after a swap take longer than subsequent ones?
 Can you warm both adapters simultaneously if GPU memory allows?

-Suppose your platform serves three merchant tiers on one GPU fleet.
-Enterprise merchants have tighter latency objectives and stronger privacy boundaries, business merchants need adapter customization, and starter merchants need low cost.
+Suppose your platform serves three tenant tiers on one GPU fleet.
+Enterprise tenants have tighter latency objectives and stronger privacy boundaries, business tenants need adapter customization, and starter tenants need low cost.
 Explain how you would route requests, isolate retrieval and KV state, enforce fairness, and roll out a new adapter version without causing a cross-tenant leak or a fleet-wide latency spike.

 Symptom: Retrieved answers are relevant but unauthorized.